codess-aus/PL-900/Core_components.md

 You cannot add components to a managed solution or edit compnonents in a managed solution.
 You cannot export a managed solution.

+### Triggers
+Triggers are supported by Power Automate only.
+You need a trigger to start a flow You can configure a time based trigger, which runs in a schedule, or an event based trigger, like receiving an email.

+### Actions
+Actions are supported by Power Apps and Power Automate.
+An action can be initiated by a trigger or by user input.
+An action executes functions that interact with your data source.
+For example, you can start an action to send an email in your workflow, or you can initiate an action to create a purchase order by clicking on the Submit button in your app.

 A **calculated column** is only re-calculated when the form is saved, not when a column is changed.
 Thus, the commission calculation will not be displayed immediately but when